-Requirements for a History Major (without Secondary Certification)
+Requirements for a History Major (without secondary certification)

 Students majoring in history are required to complete at least 39 credit hours, including a course in writing history (HST 200 - Writing History), any three 200-level foundation courses, six 300-level electives, two junior seminars, and the Capstone.

-Requirements for a History Major (with Secondary Teaching Certification)
+Requirements for a History Major (with secondary teaching certification)

 Students majoring in history with secondary teaching certification are required to complete at least 39 credit hours, including a course in writing history (HST 200 - Writing History), two World history courses (HST 203 - World History to 1500 A.D. and HST 204 - World History since 1500) and two American history courses (HST 205 - American History to 1877 and HST 206 - American History since 1877), and the Capstone.
 Students pursuing teacher certification must also take SST 310 and six 300-level electives in history.
-Only 1 of the foundation courses can come from the 100-level.
+Only one of the foundation courses can come from the 100-level.

 The electives in history for all majors must include at least one 300-level course in United States history, one 300-level course in European history, and one 300-level course in non-Western history.
 All students must also take three additional 300-level history courses.
-An Internship (HST 490) may be substituted for a 300-level elective.
+An Internship (HST 490) or HST 415 may be substituted for a 300-level elective.
 Each student will select those courses in consultation with his or her major advisor.
-Majors must maintain a GPA of at least 2.0 in courses in the department and must receive a grade of C or better in HST 200 and 495.
+Majors must maintain a GPA of at least 2.0 in courses in the department and must receive a grade of C or better in HST 200 and HST 495.
 Majors seeking teacher certification must maintain a GPA of at least 3.0 in the major.

 B.A. or B.S.
 Degree Requirements